Avdang-OS/Tinan/README.md

-# Important: we are migrating to a new [Discord server.](https://discord.gg/avdanos)

 # Notice: Pull Requests on this repository won't be reviewed often due to the main focus being the Desktop Environment.

 # Tinan